High Impact Wrestling: Internet TV

 On March 24, 2018, the Wildside brand released the first episode of its show "Wildside TV" on the High Impact Wrestling YouTube channel.
 The show was well received and new episodes have continued to be released weekly every Saturday morning.

 45 episodes of "Wildside TV" were released, with the last episode being aired on February 16, 2019.

 The HIW Canada brand announced that it would be launching its own program on the YouTube channel.
 Tapings for "Friday Night Impact" were expected to begin at the January 18th, 2019 live event in Regina, Saskatchewan and air weekly every Friday evening.
 No episodes were ever recorded.

 Closing and absorption by Canadian Wrestling's Elite (CWE)

 After 21 years of operation The HIW Canada Brand closed after Monster Brawl VI on October 25, 2019.
 This event featured Mexican professional wrestler Super Crazy.
 HIW announced on September 20, 2019, that it would be absorbed by Winnipeg Based Canadian Wrestling's Elite.

-The "Big Four"

-High Impact Wrestling's "Big Four" refers to the four major annual events the company hosted each year and consists of "Spring MELTDOWN", "Battle Arts", "Pile O' Bones Rumble", and the "King's Challenge".

-Spring MELTDOWN

-Spring MELTDOWN (as it is stylized) was an annual pro-wrestling event that took place in April of every year.
-The event grew to become the largest and most publicized event of the "Big Four" annual HIW events.
-There have been eight "Spring MELTDOWN" events to date, the most recent held on Friday, April 27, 2018.
-The first Spring MELTDOWN event in 2011 and its successor in 2012 were originally intended as a supplementary lead-in to the long running annual Pile O' Bones Rumble event, but the 2013 edition firmly established MELTDOWN as HIW's annual flagship event.

-The first edition of the event took place on Friday, April 29, 2011, at the Victoria Club in Regina, SK and featured a 3-Way dance for the Central Canadian Heavyweight Championship between Rex Roberts, Cannonball Kelly, and then-champion, King Kash.
-The event was well received and drew a sell out audience.
-The second edition of the event was held on Friday, April 20, 2012, and once again received positive reviews and drew a large audience.

-In 2013, the Spring MELTDOWN event became the first event to take place at High Impact Wrestling's new home venue in Regina, SK, the Hungarian Club.
-All expectations were surpassed as the event drew a crowd of nearly 400 and broke a High Impact Wrestling indoor attendance record.
-In the main event, Robbie Gamble defeated Thryllin' Dylan and Rex Roberts to retain the Central Canadian Heavyweight Championship.